Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 ### Encapsulation

-We've been exposing our data though, *gasps* reachable with the dot operator as in:
+We've been exposing our data though, reachable with the dot operator as in:
 ``` java
 theCat.height = 27;
 ```